Williamreay/Pneumonia_meta_GWAS/README.md

 # Pneumonia_meta_GWAS_drug_repurposing
- Repository for scripts used in the forthcoming Reay et al. GWAS meta-analysis of pneumonia and the associated drug repurposing analyses
+ Repository for scripts used in the forthcoming Reay et al. GWAS meta-analysis of pneumonia susceptibility